dvtng/react-loading-skeleton/README.md

 <Skeleton count={5}/> // Five-line loading skeleton
 ```

+## Principles

-## Adapts to the styles you have defined
+### Adapts to the styles you have defined

 The `<Skeleton>` component is designed to be used directly in your components,
 in place of content while it's still loading.
-Rather than meticulously crafting a skeleton screen to match the particular
+Unlike other libraries, rather than meticulously crafting a skeleton screen to
-`font-size`, `line-height` or `margin`s your content takes on,
+match the `font-size`, `line-height` or `margin`s your content takes on,
-use a `<Skeleton>` component in every piece of empty content to have it
-automatically fill the correct dimensions.
+use a `<Skeleton>` component to have it automatically fill the correct dimensions.

 For example: